 The secretary of state told the members of Congress that he now favors arming Syria’s rebels to block the local al-Qaida affiliates who have designs on attacking the homeland, according to McCain and Graham.
 The Daily Beast reports that a Kerry spokesperson denied that Kerry spoke of weapons supplies.

-Kerry’s private remarks are in contrast to what he and other top officials in the Obama administration have repeatedly told the public: that it favors a diplomatic solution that leans on Russian diplomacy to lead the chemical weapons disarmaments that still headline international debate.
+Kerry’s private remarks are in contrast to what he and other top officials in the Obama administration have repeatedly told the public: that it favors a diplomatic solution which leans on Russian diplomacy to lead the chemical weapons disarmaments.

 The off-the-record meeting is not the first time Kerry has strayed from the administration’s script on the Syrian conflict.